-Our four subsidized dialysis units have a total of 42 Dialysis Stations.
-Our four units are in Ambattur Rotary Hospital (Chennai), TVS Hospital, Chokkikulam (Madurai), RVS Hospital, Sulur, Coimbatore and in Corporation P.H.C, Nungambakkam, Chennai.
-We do 1,830 dialyses per month, of which 1,546 are free of cost with valuable help from the Chief Ministers Comprehensive Health Insurance Scheme (CMCHIS) and other donors.
-At present, we help 225 patients in our units.
-We also have a dialysis facility at PIMS, Pondicherry and our current plan is to set up a unit in Imphal (Manipur).
+Our four subsidized dialysis units have a total of 45 Dialysis Stations situated in Ambattur Rotary Hospital (Chennai), TVS Hospital, Chokkikulam (Madurai), RVS College of Nursing, Kannampalayam, (Coimbatore) and in Corporation P.H.C, Nungambakkam, (Chennai).
+We do 1,927 dialyses per month, of which 1,719 are free of cost with valuable help from the Chief Ministers Comprehensive Health Insurance Scheme (CMCHIS) and other donors.
+At present, we help 221 patients in our units.
+We also have a dialysis facility at PIMS, Pondicherry.
 In November 2009, we started our HIV Dialysis Unit providing dialysis to underprivileged HIV patients.
 This is the first of its kind in India.
 We also support Kerala Kidney Research Foundation, which provides free and subsidized dialysis at Thiruvalla Medical Mission, SH Hospital, Kottayam and PVS Hospital, Kochi (Kerala).
+TANKER has set up a new unit in February 2016 in Imphal, Manipur along with Catholic Mission Centre Hospital with 4 machines and other equipment to the tune of Rs.
+33 Lakhs.

 A World that ensures good healthcare and medical facilities to all.